 No one ever decreed (or if they did, it sure was silly of them) that somehow any one sexual activity was supposed to be everyone's favorite, all or any of the time.
 Intercourse is ONLY one kind of sex: one kind of many, and it's usually a combination of activities, for men AND women, that's the big ticket when it comes to sexual satisfaction.

 And if all that isn't clear enough, I'm not sure what is.
 I think that you'd be helped by simply recognizing how much ignorance there is about female anatomy, and how much that ignorance is influenced by some pretty crappy attitudes about women and sexuality.
 If you can just acknowledge that what you've been thinking just isn't right or accurate, and really apply some logic, I think it should be pretty easy for you to make more sense of all this.

-In case you need a refresher course with female anatomy, have a look at this: Pink Parts - Female Sexual Anatomy.
+In case you need a refresher course with sexual anatomy, have a look at this: Innies & Outies: The Vagina, Clitoris, Uterus, and More.
 If you need some more information on some reason why intercourse isn't the biggest whoop of all time, see here: Yield for Pleasure.

 P.S.
 ARE some people "size queens," in terms of preferring a wider or longer penis, either because it feels better for them or because they think there is some status in it?
-Yes, some people -- male and female alike -- are like that.
+Yes, some people -- of all genders -- are like that.
 But they're the minority: most people do NOT feel that way, nor do most people find that the size of someone's genitals alone makes any kind of sex enjoyable or not.
 No one is just being glib when they say that it ain't what you've got, but how you use it. :)